GautamSinghRajput/Father/README.md

 # My Hero
 ♥️♥️♥️

 # Sanjit Singh ♥️♥️♥️

- ## My Father's phone he is so smart and honest
+ ## My Father's photo he is so smart and honest
 ♥️♥️♥️♥️

 # I love my God this is photo of my god
 ♥️♥️♥️♥️♥️

 ![](IMG_20220207_171704.jpg)
 ![](IMG_20220207_171714.jpg)
 ![](IMG_20220207_171727.jpg)